On Making

 There is a difference between producing something and making it.

+Not everything should be added.
 Often, it is what is removed that gives a piece its clarity.
+The line becomes finer, the weight more balanced, the object more certain of itself.

-From there, the process is deliberate.
+From there, the process becomes deliberate.
+Materials are chosen carefully.
+Decisions are made quietly.

-There is a point at which a piece resolves.
+There comes a point at which a piece resolves.
+Not because nothing more can be done, but because nothing more should be.

 This is where making ends.